Research

 - Conduct research during the semester with a faculty member (generally receiving academic credit by enrolling in ENVR 320).

 - Conduct research with a faculty member over the summer.
 Students apply for fellowships through the School of Arts & Sciences.
-Receiving a fellowship necessitates a 40 hours per week commitment for 10 weeks and in return, the School provides students with living expenses and a stipend.
+Receiving a fellowship usually requires a 40 hours per week commitment for 6-10 weeks and in return, the School provides students with living expenses and a stipend.

 - Conduct research while studying abroad.